Our Services

 Helpful Resources

-NAD+ and its precursor NMN are emerging compounds studied for their role in cellular energy, DNA repair and metabolic health.
-Early animal studies and small human trials suggest potential benefits including improved mitochondrial function, enhanced healthspan and better metabolic markers.
-However, human evidence remains preliminary, optimal dosing is not standardized, and long-term safety data are still lacking.
+NAD+ and its precursor NMN are emerging compounds studied for their roles in cellular energy production, DNA repair, and metabolic health.
+Early animal research and small human trials suggest potential benefits, including improved mitochondrial function, enhanced healthspan, and better metabolic markers.
+However, human evidence remains preliminary, optimal dosing is not standardized, and long-term safety data are limited.

-Researchers point to promising mechanisms, while clinicians urge caution around supplement purity, third-party testing, cost-versus-benefit, and possible drug interactions—especially for people with existing health conditions or on medications.
+Researchers highlight promising mechanisms, while clinicians urge caution regarding supplement purity, third-party testing, cost-versus-benefit, and possible drug interactions—especially for people with existing health conditions or those taking medications.

-Because individual factors like age, medications, and underlying symptoms shape whether NAD+/NMN is right for you, it makes sense to first understand what your body is actually signaling.
-Fatigue, brain fog, or metabolic changes can have many causes, and supplements aren't always the answer.
-Take a free, instant symptom check to clarify what's behind your symptoms and identify the smartest next step—whether that's lifestyle changes, a doctor visit, or further testing.
+Because individual factors like age, medications, and underlying symptoms determine whether NAD+/NMN is right for you, it's wise to first understand what your body is signaling.
+Fatigue, brain fog, and metabolic shifts can stem from many causes, and supplements aren't always the answer.
+Before spending money on unproven protocols, take a free, instant symptom check to clarify what's driving your symptoms and identify the smartest next step—whether that's lifestyle changes, a doctor visit, or targeted testing.

 NAD+ (nicotinamide adenine dinucleotide) and its precursor NMN (nicotinamide mononucleotide) have become hot topics in the quest for healthy aging.
 Researchers report promising findings in laboratory and animal studies, while physicians balance enthusiasm with caution for real-world patients.
 Here's a concise overview of what we know today—and what you should discuss with your doctor.